jdockerty/netbuddy/README.md

 Examples are shown below.

-This project was also done for a CI server to conduct tests on new commits on the remote master branch, the choice was made for Travis CI.
+This project was also conducted for utilising a CI server to perform tests on new commits on the remote master branch, the choice was made for Travis CI.

 ## Installation